cybertec-postgresql/pgwatch2/README.md

 # The Admin Web UI

-For easy configuration changes (adding databases to monitoring, adding metrics) there is a small Python Web application bundled (exposed on Docker port 8080), making use of the CherryPy Web-framework.
+In the centrally managed (config DB based) mode, for easy configuration changes (adding databases to monitoring, adding metrics) there is a small Python Web application bundled (exposed on Docker port 8080), making use of the CherryPy Web-framework.
 For mass changes one could technically also log into the configuration database and change the tables in the “pgwatch2” schema directly.
 Besides managing the metrics gathering configurations, the two other useful features for the Web UI would be the possibility to look at the logs of the single components (when using Docker) and at the “Stat Statements Overview” page, which will e.g. enable finding out the query with the slowest average runtime for a time period.

 By default the Web UI is freely accessible.
 If some security is needed then following env. variables can be used enforce write permissions - PW2_WEBNOANONYMOUS, PW2_WEBUSER, PW2_WEBPASSWORD.